CLNEulalia/Building-A-Bigger-Project/readme.md

 We want to identify the "[minimum viable product (MVP)](https://www.youtube.com/watch?v=1FoCbbbcYT8)" and build the *smallest thing* that checks the most important boxes.
 As a rule of thumb, your MVP is probably too big - Do less!

+When you plan what your MVP should be, think about how the users will be interacting with your site.
+A list of ways you want users to interact with your site are called *User Stories*.
+Each user story should be a feature of your site.
+[More information on User Stories](http://www.agilemodeling.com/artifacts/userStory.htm)

+User stores should roughly follow this paradigm: "As a 'role', I can 'capability' so that 'receive benefit'".
+Ex:
+* As a user I should be able to upload photos so that I can see them in the browser
+* Users can click a square and place an 'X'
+* Students should be able to subscribe to which classes they are enrolled in.

 Once you have an idea of an MVP version of your product, you can start to think about ways you can scaffold your project up from there.
 We will talk about this more when we introduce Project 1, but you can categorize different levels of features you want to include that are not in your MVP.
 Think of these as *bronze*, *silver*, and *gold* features.
-Once you create your MVP, try to scaffold up to bronze, then scaffold up to silver, then, if there is time, reach for the gold🥇!
+Once you create your MVP, try to scaffold up to bronze, then scaffold up to silver, then if there is time, reach for the gold🥇!

-#### Exercise (5 min / 2:45)
+#### Exercise (5 min / 3:05)
 Spend 5 minutes with the person next to you outlining a **Tic Tac Toe** application like you would an essay.
 Keep in mind user events and the application's response to those events.
 If you have extra time, brainstorm bonus features.
 When complete, in the issue on this repository, create a comment with your ideas.

-## Wire frames (5 min / 2:50)
+## Wire frames (5 min / 3:10)
 In addition, we can draw out what we want our interface to look like before we actually create it.
 We can also diagram in that image what various parts of the interface will do.

 With your help, I'll draw on the board what a Rock Paper Scissors App might look like.

-#### Exercise (5 min / 2:55)
+#### Exercise (5 min / 3:15)
 Spend 5 minutes with the person next to you drawing what you want your Tic Tac Toe application to look like up on the board.

-## Pseudo Code (10 min / 3:05)
+## Pseudo Code (10 min / 3:25)
-The next step we can take is to format our outline more like code -- there are many ways to do this and it is totally up to you how you like to do it.
+The next step we can take is to format our outline to look more like code -- there are many ways to do this and it is totally up to you how you like to do it.

-Pseudocode is a way to describe the solution to a problem without writing code in full.
+*Pseudocode* is a way to describe the solution to a problem without writing code in full.
 * Writing pseudocode forces you to think critically about the problem and break it down into *small steps*.
 * It is usually written using a combination of English and logic.
 As a result, it is easy to read.
 * It might display some features of the final product, such as indentation and code blocks.